-Target Percentage of as of Jur
+Target Percentage of plan assets as of June 30

-Asset category allocation 2011 2010
+Asset category allocation 2012 2011

-Cash and cash equivalents 0 - 10% 7% 22%
+Cash and cash equivalents 0 - 10% 4% 7%

-Equity securities 30 - 50% 27 42
+Equity securities 30 - 50% 40 27

-Fixed income securities 25 - 45% 39 18
+Fixed income securities 25 - 45% 30 39

-Global asset allocation 10 - 20% 17
+Global asset allocation 10 - 20% 16 17

-Hedge funds 5 - 15% 10 18
+Hedge funds 5 - 15% 10 10

 100% 100%

 Equity and fixed income securities include investments in hedge fund of funds that are categorized in accordance with the fund's respective investment holdings.
-At June 30, 2010, the Corporation was in the process of implementing changes to its investment classification which required the liquidation of certain assets, resulting in more cash was on hand than targeted.
+At both June 30, 2012 and 2011, the Corporation was in the process of implementing changes to its investment classification, which required the liquidation of certain assets, resulting in more cash on hand than targeted.
 This cash was used to purchase additional securities in subsequent periods in order to restore compliance with the target allocation.